-- 1. Think up some more relevant and inspirational phrases that you can use.
-What would you like someone to say to you? - 2.
-Look out for other people that appear to be demoralised and in need of some help. - 3.
-When you notice someone stuck in an unhelpful mode of thinking, try to help them see a fresh perspective by using phrases which remind them of a positive future, or the temporary nature of all problems.
+- 1. Think up some more relevant and inspirational phrases that you can use to invigorate others.
+It can be helpful to think about what would you would like others to say to you. - 2.
+Try to look out for others who appear to be demoralised and in need of some help.
+Try to give them chizuk.
+If it's appropriate, try to help them see a fresh perspective by using phrases which remind them of a positive future, or the temporary nature of all problems.

+Shabbat Shalom,

-Shabbat shalom, Rabbi Ledder
+Rabbi Ledder